 Conclusion

 Well, we hope you enjoyed these riddles and got the answers you needed!
-Most times, hard riddles have very simple answers.
+Most times, hard riddles have straightforward answers.
 So if you managed to figure some of these out, we congratulate you!

-Mike is a co-author of 4 trivia books for kids and founder of Greeting Card Poet.
+Michael co-authored four trivia books for kids and is the founder and editor of Greeting Card Poet.

 Etcetera